CurveDocs/curve-docs/docs/factory/deployer_api.md

 9. $0 < \text{ma_half_time} < 604800$  |
 10. $10^{6} < \text{initial_price} < 10^{30}$ |
 11. no duplicate coins
+12. only two coins
-12. maximum of 18 decimals of a coin
+13. maximum of 18 decimals of a coin

 *with:*